Paul Ehrenfest: Academic career

 In October 1912, Ehrenfest arrived in Leiden, and on 4 December, he gave his inaugural lecture, Zur Krise der Lichtaether-Hypothese (About the crisis of the light-ether hypothesis).
 He remained in Leiden for the rest of his career.
-In order to stimulate interaction and exchange among physics students, he organized a discussion group and a study association called De Leidsche Flesch ("The Leiden Bottle").
-He maintained close contact with prominent physicists within the country and abroad, and invited them to visit Leiden University and give a presentation in his lecture series.
+To stimulate interaction and exchange among physics students, Ehrenfest organized a discussion group and a study association called De Leidsche Flesch ("The Leyden jar").
+He maintained close contact with prominent physicists in the country and abroad, and invited them to visit Leiden and give presentations in his lecture series.
 Ehrenfest was an outstanding debater, quick to point out weaknesses and summarize the essentials.

-In his lectures, he would focus on simple models and examples to illustrate and clarify the underlying assumptions.
+In his lectures, Ehrenfest emphasized simple models and examples to illustrate and clarify basic assumptions.
 His classes were small, and he made an effort to get to know students who made use of the reading room.
 Though few of them were accepted as majors in theoretical physics, he had long discussions with them almost daily.
 According to Einstein:

 He was not merely the best teacher in our profession whom I have ever known; he was also passionately preoccupied with the development and destiny of men, especially his students.
 To understand others, to gain their friendship and trust, to aid anyone embroiled in outer or inner struggles, to encourage youthful talent—all this was his real element, almost more than his immersion in scientific problems.

-If Ehrenfest felt that there was little more he could teach a student, he would send the student to other centers in Europe for more training.
+If Ehrenfest felt there was little more he could teach a student, he would send them to other centers in Europe for more training.
 He would also encourage students to accept positions abroad.
 Among his students were Johannes Burgers, Hendrik Kramers, Dirk Coster, George Uhlenbeck and Samuel Goudsmit, who became famous for jointly proposing the concept of electron spin, Jan Tinbergen, Arend Rutgers, Hendrik Casimir, Gerhard Dieke, Dirk Struik, and Gerard Kuiper.
 His assistants included Yuri Krutkov, Viktor Trkal, Adriaan Fokker, Paul Epstein, and Gregory Breit.
-Other young foreign scientists who spent an extended period in his laboratory included Gunnar Nordström, Enrico Fermi, Igor Tamm, Oskar Klein, J. Robert Oppenheimer, Walter Elsasser, Ralph Kronig, Werner Heisenberg, Paul Dirac, and David Dennison.
+Other young foreign scientists who spent extended periods in his laboratory included Gunnar Nordström, Enrico Fermi, Igor Tamm, Oskar Klein, J. Robert Oppenheimer, Walter Elsasser, Ralph Kronig, Werner Heisenberg, Paul Dirac, and David Dennison.

-Ehrenfest held ambivalent views on science, technological progress, and cultural and social issues.
+Ehrenfest had ambivalent opinions about science, technological progress, and cultural and social issues.

 In 1919, he became a member of the Royal Netherlands Academy of Arts and Sciences.

 Final years

-From the correspondence with his close friends, from May 1931, it appears that Ehrenfest suffered from severe depression.
-By August 1932, Einstein was so worried that he wrote to the Board of the University of Leiden, expressing deep concern and suggesting ways in which Ehrenfest's workload could be reduced.
+Going by his correspondence with his friends, it seems that Ehrenfest suffered from severe depression at latest by May 1931.
+By August 1932, Einstein was so worried that he wrote to the Board of the University of Leiden, expressing concern and suggesting ways in which Ehrenfest's workload could be reduced.

 Having made arrangements for the care of his other children, on 25 September 1933, in Amsterdam, Ehrenfest fatally shot his younger son Wassik, who had Down syndrome, then killed himself.